CA MCP

 In California, an MCP is required for any person or business that operates commercial vehicles hauling property for compensation or profit, and meets any of the following criteria:

-- Vehicles designed or used to transport 16 or more passengers, including the driver.
+• Vehicles, including the driver, are designed or used to transport 16 or more passengers.

 Also, carriers that operate within California must register with the California Department of Motor Vehicles and obtain a USDOT Number from the Federal Motor Carrier Safety Administration (FMCSA).